Macedonian Ruins

 Then He said to them, “Suppose one of you has a friend, and goes to him at midnight and says to him, 'Friend, lend me three loaves; for a friend of mine has come to me from a journey, and I have nothing to set before him'; and from inside he answers and says, 'Do not bother me; the door has already been shut and my children and I are in bed; I cannot get up and give you anything.'
 I tell you, even though he will not get up and give him anything because he is his friend, yet because of his persistence he will get up and give him as much as he needs.”
 (Luke 11:5-8)

-Belief that this parable teaches the need to be persistent in our prayers has always been a strain on my familiarity with the personality of Yahweh as revealed through Jesus.
+The belief that this parable teaches the need to be persistent in our prayers has always been a strain on my familiarity with the personality of Yahweh as revealed through Jesus.
 Does the reluctant friend represent Yahweh, or is there another explanation?
 To this parable, Jesus adds these words:

 So I say to you, ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks, receives; and he who seeks, finds; and to him who knocks, it will be opened. (v.
 9, 10)

-The Greek words represented here mean “ask and keep asking”, “seek and keep seeking”, “knock and keep knocking” which also teaches us that persistence is necessary for answers.
-Again, is this telling that we need to pester Yahweh in prayer in order to get results?
+The Greek words represented here mean “ask and keep asking”, “seek and keep seeking”, and “knock and keep knocking” which also teaches us that persistence is necessary for answers.
+Again, is this telling that we need to pester Yahweh in prayer to get results?
 I think not.
 Do we have “friends” in heaven that require us to be persistent?
 That may be the truth that Jesus is presenting to us.

 In the account of Psalm 82, Elohim admonishes the elohim or heavenly beings to judge fairly on behalf of those who are weak and fatherless, because the elohim, or heavenly beings, were not doing so.
 This account of the unfair heavenly judges may help us understand and explain another difficult parable, that case known as “Widow vs. Unrighteous Judge.”